sitegeist/media-components/README.md

 # Media Components

-**This extension is still in development and is clearly not ready for production usage.**
+**This extension is still in development and might not ready for production usage.**

 This extension provides ready-to-use [Fluid Components](https://github.com/sitegeist/fluid-components) for various media assets: